 In Finland the national system is based on the regulations concerning Statistics Finland, the agreements between Statistics Finland and expert organisations on the production of emission calculations and reporting as well as collaboration with the responsible ministries.
 In addition, Statistics Finland outsources certain parts of the calculations.

-The expert organisations participating in the calculations are Statistics Finland, the Finnish Environment Institute, Agrifood Research Finland as well as the Finnish Forest Research Institute.
+The expert organisations participating in the calculations are Statistics Finland, the Finnish Environment Institute as well as the Natural Resources Institute Finland.
 Other key parties are the ministries participating in the preparation of climate policy, namely the Ministry of the Environment, the Ministry of Agriculture and Forestry, The Ministry of Employment and Economy as well as the Ministry of Transport and Communications.
 The resources of the national monitoring mechanism are allocated to the expert organisations via the ministries' management by results.

 Division of tasks

 As the national responsible unit, Statistics Finland is responsible for the general management of the inventory, quality management of the entire inventory as well as contacts with the UNFCC and the European Union.
 Statistics Finland co-ordinates participation in inventory investigations and publishes and archives the inventory results.
 In addition, Statistics Finland acts as an expert organisation by producing for the inventory the emission data on the energy sector and industrial processes.
-A part of the energy sector emissions data are obtained from the Technical Research Centre of Finland (transport and work vehicles) and Finavia (civil air traffic).
+A part of the energy sector emissions data are obtained from the Technical Research Centre of Finland (transport and work vehicles).

 The Finnish Environment Institute produces the emissions data on the waste sector and F-gases.
 The emissions data on agriculture are calculated by Agrifood Research Finland.
 The Finnish Forest research Institute and Agrifood research Finland produce the inventory data on land use, change in land use and the forestry sector.